On decision regions of narrow deep neural networks

 Remark \ref{remarkLowerTrivial}.
-The importance of width is for instance pointed out in \cite{nguyen2017loss}.
-Recently, the needed minimum width to guarantee certain approximation properties has been investigated in \cite{lu2017expressive}, \cite{hanin2017approximating} and \cite{hanin2017universal} for network functions with ReLU activation.
-For instance, in \cite{hanin2017approximating} it is shown that the required width for a universal approximator (with respect to continuous functions) is equal to input dimension plus one.
-In the latter works the authors also give estimates on the depth of networks with low width to approximate certain classes of continuous functions.
-Giving insights in a related direction, it has recently been shown in \cite{nguyen2018neural} that for a certain class of activation functions a width larger than the input dimension is needed to learn disconnected decision regions.\\ In this paper, we follow the work of \cite{hanin2017approximating} and \cite{nguyen2018neural}.
-Our results complement what is found in the latter works. \\
+The role of width with regard to approximation properties is investigated in a line of works \cite{lu2017expressive, hanin2017approximating,hanin2017universal,johnson2018deep,kidger2020universal,park2020minimum}, and the importance of width from the perspective of decision regions is pointed out in \cite{nguyen2017loss}.
+In this work, we follow the latter work and investigate the expressiveness of networks of bounded width mainly in the latter terms.